Return of ChebNet: Understanding and Improving an Overlooked GNN on Long Range Tasks: Experiments

 \section{Experiments}

 We evaluate ChebNet and its stable formulation (\textbf{Stable-ChebNet}) across a variety of settings to thoroughly assess long-range capabilities.
 In this section, we report and discuss the performance of both models on these benchmarks.
-We run our experiments on a single A100 GPU and provide the full details on the hyperparameter search for all datasets in Appendix \ref{append:hyperparams}, and baseline details in \Cref{app:baselines_details}.
+We report additional experiments on heterophilic node classification tasks from \cite{platonov2023a} in Appendix~\ref{app:hetero}.
+We run our experiments on a single A100 GPU and provide the full details on the hyperparameter search for all datasets in Appendix \ref{append:hyperparams}, and baseline and datasets details in \Cref{app:datasets_and_baselines}.

 \textbf{Graph Property Prediction Dataset.} We evaluate our model's ability to predict long-range graph properties using a synthetic dataset developed by Corso et.al in \cite{corso2020principal} under the experimental setup of \cite{gravina_adgn}.
 The dataset consists of undirected graphs drawn from a diverse set of random and structured families (Erd\H{o}s--R\'enyi, Barab\'asi--Albert, caterpillar, etc), ensuring a broad coverage of topological properties.
 Each graph contains between 25 and 35 nodes as per the setup of Gravina et.al in \cite{gravina_adgn} (in contrast to the 15--25 node range originally used by \cite{corso2020principal}), thus increasing task complexity and raising the need for long-range information propagation.
 Finally, each node is assigned a single scalar feature sampled uniformly at random from the interval $[0, 1]$.
 We provide a detailed comparison in Table \ref{tab:results_graphprop1}.